By Greg Jensen

 Every trade has a personality.
 Every trade represents an opportunity for success and an opportunity for failure.
 The choices you make about what, when, and how much define your success.
 You make those choices based on the personality of the particular trade.
 Options are perhaps the most personality driven of all trading instruments.

-A bullish credit spread should not be used in every scenario in the market.
+A bull credit spread should not be used in every scenario in the market.
+It is just one of many tools in your arsenal, and before selecting it, you should be clear on how it will work within the current market.
 It is important for you, as a trader, to know the different trading tools available for any market scenario.
-Meet a bullish credit spread here, and understand its personality.
+Take a closer look at a bullish credit spread here, and get a good feeling of its individual “personality” and just where it should fit in your trading work.

 Profit/Loss Diagram of Bull Put Spread

-One of the key trading tools I employ regularly is the bullish put vertical, or Bull Put.This trade is applied in a stagnant or stagnant-to-bullish trend.
+One of the key trading tools I employ on a regular basis is the bullish put vertical, or Bull Put.This trade is best applied in a stagnant or stagnant-to-bullish trend.
 The bullish trend can be slight, moderate, or accelerated.
 You will be selling a Put and buying a Put simultaneously.
-The Put that you short (sell) will be at a higher strike price than the Put that you long (buy), and therefore you will generate a credit to your account.
+The Put that you short (sell) will be at a higher strike price than the Put that you long (buy), which means the net result will generate a credit to your account.
 This credit is your maximum profit.
-The strategy with this trade is to capture the effects of time decay on the option sold, as well as take advantage of a bullish move in the stock.
+The idea behind a Bull Put Spreads strategy is to capture the effects of time decay on the option sold, as well as to take advantage of a bullish move in the stock.
 The put option that you long (buy) is your hedge, in case the stock moves quickly in the other direction.

 Primary and Secondary Exit Strategies